 A. Some materials are more durable than others.
 If you’re a serial mug-breaker or you have young children, unbreakable mugs are appealing.
 If you want a coffee mug that’s near-impossible to break, we suggest a metal option.
 However, if you prefer to stick to ceramic, the thicker the mug, the more durable it will be.
 Fine ceramics are unlikely to survive a fall, but chunky mugs can come out of a small drop unscathed, especially on carpeted floors.
 Plus, thick ceramics are less likely to chip than dainty coffee mugs.

 Q. Should I buy a matching set of coffee mugs or different individual mugs?

-A. Some people love matching mugs and may even chose a set that matches their existing flatware, whereas others prefer a mismatched look.
-If you like the idea of mismatched coffee mugs but want to have some continuity, you can find sets of mugs that are the same shape but different colors or patterns.
+A. Some people love matching mugs and may even choose a set that matches their existing flatware, whereas others prefer a mismatched look.
+If you like the idea of mismatched coffee mugs but want to have some continuity, you can find sets of mugs that are the same shape but have different colors or patterns.
 These coffee mugs complement each other without being identical.

-Q. Are coffee mugs dishwasher safe?
+Q. Are all coffee mugs dishwasher safe?